[6 MIN READ]

-The main difference is that the Pfizer vaccine requires 3 doses for younger children, whereas, at present, the recommendation for the Moderna vaccine is just 2 doses.
+The main difference is that the Pfizer vaccine requires three doses for younger children, whereas, at present, the recommendation for the Moderna vaccine is just two doses.
 It's important to be sure that your young child receives the full primary series.
-Both vaccines provide important protection against COVID-19, with a similar side-effect profile.
+Both vaccines provide important protection against COVID-19, with a similar side effect profile.

 Will my little kids need boosters after receiving these vaccinations?

 Talk with your child’s provider about what other vaccines are needed and explore your preferences together.
-Many preschoolers have got behind with vaccines over the COVID pandemic and it makes sense to try to catch-up where vaccines are overdue.
-There is no reason why other vaccines that are also due should not be given together with the COVID-19 vaccine at any age, but for families who have been able to keep mostly up-to-date it is also reasonable to schedule a ‘soon’ visit to return to the clinic for other needed vaccines.
+Many preschoolers have gotten behind with vaccines over the COVID pandemic, and it makes sense to try to catch up where vaccines are overdue.
+There is no reason why other vaccines that are also due should not be given together with the COVID-19 vaccine at any age, but for families who have been able to keep mostly up to date, it is also reasonable to schedule a visit to return to the clinic for other needed vaccines.

 My child already had COVID.
 Should they get vaccinated?